Course description

 - A grasp of the major ideas of key constitutional-political thinkers and their relevance such as Luther, Bodin, Grotius, Hobbes, Locke, Bossuet, Domat, Smith, Sièyes, Constant, Marx, Lenin, Kelsen, Landis or Dürig;

-- A grasp of the interactions in the ideas of these thinkers and those of leading humanists (Erasmus), empiricists (Bacon, Locke, Hume), rationalists (Descartes), romanticists (Goethe, Herder, etc.) and positivists (Conte);
+- A grasp of the interactions in the ideas of these thinkers and those of leading humanists, empiricists, rationalists, romanticists, and positivists;

 - The ability to reflect in an informed and critical manner about the current crisis of the Western constitutional model and frame it against the backdrop of historical knowledge.

-Students are expected to read the literature for the week in advance of the classes and to make note of the subjects they want to see discussed with more depth in class.
+Students are expected to read the literature for the week in advance of class and to make notes of the subjects they want to see discussed with more depth in class.
 The lectures make ample use of historical texts, projected on screen, that are analyzed in order to discover and unearth the most salient points.

 The evaluation consists of three parts:

-- Student participation (activity and relevance): 10 % before the midterm, 10 % after the midterm
+- Student participation (activity and relevance): 10 % before midterm, 10 % after midterm

-- Paper and presentation: students choose a written constitution, historic or current, of a given country, of which they master the language.
-They write a reflection (4,000 -5,000 words) on the key elements with regard to core constitutional questions such as democracy, fundamental rights, separation of powers, the role of the judiciary, and hierarchy of norms, relating this to the political backgrounds of the drafting (40 % of the grade).
+- Paper and presentation: students choose a written constitution, historic or current, of a certain country.
+They write a reflection (app.
+4,000 words) about core constitutional questions such as democracy, fundamental rights, separation of powers, the role of the judiciary, and hierarchy of norms, relating this to the political backgrounds of the drafting (40 % of the grade).

-- Open book, open-question written exam with 4 short essay questions (40 % of the grade).
+- Open-book, written exam with essay questions.
+Students are given 4 questions of which they can choose any 2 to answer.
+(40 % of the grade).